Which country is cheaper, Portugal or Greece?

 Both Greece and Portugal are very comfortable to travel around, and offer plenty of amenities for visitors.

-Greece is a very comfortable and luxurious destination with plenty of hotels, restaurants, and activities.
+Generally, Greece is considered to be a comfortable and luxurious place to visit.
 While it may sometimes appear a bit more rustic on the surface, Greece is still a modern European nation and offers the same modern amenities and luxuries that any western destination could provide.
 In Athens, even the most simple budget-friendly hotel will offer the basic modern amenities that are to be expected, and it only gets more luxurious from there.
 You'll find plenty of mid-range and high-end luxury hotels in Athens as well as on all of the major islands.
 Plenty of islands have five star resorts, but also budget-friendly places.
 And again, the cheaper places are still up to western standards everywhere you travel.
 The roads, public transit, ferry boats, and restaurants all adhere to high safety and quality standards, too, so there's nothing to worry about except for sunburn on the beach.

-Generally, Portugal is considered to be a comfortable and luxurious place to visit.
+People often come to Portugal because it is such a comfortable and luxurious destination.
 As a modern and developed European country, it's very easy to find comfortable places to stay along with easy means to travel around.
 At any price range visitors will have modern comforts, clean and healthy food, affordable and efficient public transit, and more.
 While luxury hotels are available which provide every comfort available, even the budget-friendly options have modern conveniences that are expected in a developed nation.

 Greece is considered to be much more touristy than Portugal.